Start9Labs/documentation/site/source/user-manual/service-guides/index.rst

 Service Guides
 ==============

-These guides will help you to setup external tools to connect or interact with specific :ref:`Services<managing-services>`, such as a chat client or :ref:`Bitcoin<bitcoin>` wallet.
+These guides will help you to setup external tools to connect or interact with specific :ref:`Services<managing-services>`.

 .. toctree::
   :maxdepth: 2